sebarmeli/JAIL/README.md

 * `speed`       : string or number determining how long the animation will run  - Default: 400
 * `selector`    : selector that you need to bind the trigger event - Default: `NULL`
 * `event`       : event : event that triggers the image to load.
 You can choose `load`, `load+scroll`, `click`, `mouseover`, or `scroll`.
 Default: `load+scroll`
-* `callback`    : function that will be called after the images are loaded - Default: ""
+* `callback`    : function that will be called after all the images are loaded - Default: ""
+* `callbackAfterEachImage`    : function that will be called after each image is loaded - Default: ""
 * `placeholder` : location of an image (such a loader) you want to display while waiting for the images to be loaded - Default: ""
 * 'offset'      : an offset of "500" would cause any images that are less than 500px below the bottom of the window or 500px above the top of the window to load. - Default: 0